gruntwork-io/docs/docs/pipelines/overview/configuration.md

 - `authentication` (Required): An authentication block that determines how Pipelines will authenticate with cloud platforms when running Terragrunt commands.
 See [Authentication Blocks](#authentication-blocks) for more information.

 :::caution
-Every unit must be uniquely identified by a single environment block.
+Every unit must be uniquely matched by the filters of a single environment block.
 If a unit is matched by multiple environment blocks, Pipelines will throw an error.
 :::

 ### Authentication Profile Blocks